-I’ve mentioned houseplants before and they are a great option for improving indoor air (read my full list of recommended plants here).
-We have about eight indoor plants and I’m hoping to add more soon.
-For those who don’t want the upkeep of indoor plants or can’t have them due to pets/kids/etc, there are some other natural options.
+As I mention having plants around the house helps (here is a list of the best plants for purifying air), but for those who don’t want the upkeep of indoor plants or can’t have them due to pets/kids/etc, there are some other natural options.

 Besides indoor plants, these are my top three natural air cleaners (and I use all three):

 Regular paraffin candles are petroleum derived and can release chemicals like benzene, toluene, soot and other chemicals into the air.
 These types of candles do more harm than good for indoor air quality and should be avoided.